-Finally, if you are disabled or perceived as disabled and your employer or a prospective employer discriminates against you because of disability or refuses to make reasonable accommodations for your disability, you may have a cause for action.
+Finally, if you are disabled, or perceived as disabled, and your employer, or a prospective employer, discriminates against you because of disability, or refuses to make reasonable accommodations for your disability, you may have a cause for action.

 To understand your legal rights in the workplace and determine if you should take legal action against an employer, you should consult with an experienced employment law attorney.
 At Lancaster & Eure, we have the experience to help you fully understand your legal rights and successfully pursue your employment law case in Florida.

 We strive to give each client the information, guidance and representation necessary to achieve optimal results.
 We will help you understand your eligibility for compensation under the law, as well as what to expect once you initiate a civil suit.
-We will prepare your case carefully and thoroughly and guide you expertly through the litigation process, and we will fight aggressively for the maximum compensation for which you are entitled.
+We will prepare your case carefully and thoroughly, guide you expertly through the litigation process, and fight aggressively for the maximum compensation for which you are entitled.
 We only represent employees, not employers, and do so on a contingency basis, meaning there is no fee or cost to you up front for our expert legal representation.

 Contact the experienced, knowledgeable employment law attorneys at Lancaster & Eure to schedule a free consultation.
 With 70 years of combined experience in trial practice and litigation, Lancaster & Eure attorneys have the knowledge and expertise in employment law in Florida to help you prepare and win your case.

 Understanding your legal rights in the workplace and when fired is helpful when deciding what course of action to pursue.
 The following information is provided to help you become more knowledgeable in this area.